Curriculum Links

 • Shape, Space and Measure

-In EYFS, children experience daily Maths lessons inline with the Number Sense programme.
+In EYFS, children experience daily Maths lessons utilising the Number Sense programme.
 Evidence of the children’s learning in Maths is collated in floorbooks – through both Number Sense sessions and mathematically-themed activities within continuous provision.

 Useful Resources